Do you know what Mindless eating is?

-Did you know that most people that are overweight are not even enjoying most of the food that they eat?
+You may not be aware that most overweight people don’t even enjoy most of the food that they consume?

-We want you to enjoy your food and be consciously aware of everything that you’re eating.
+We want you to enjoy your food and be conscious of what you’re eating.

-When we watch television and bring the food into the sitting area, an hour may pass, and after the programs are over you may find that you have eaten a lot more than you intended to.
+As we watch television and bring food into the sitting area, an hour may pass, and you may find that you have eaten more than you intended after the programs are over.

-Many times food is meant to be eaten socially with other people when we may not be thinking about our food, but it’s a good habit to get into to eat what you want, when you want, and to think about all the food that you consume instead of just unconsciously eating without having any control or memory of it.
+Food is often meant to be eaten socially with other people when we may not be thinking about our food, but it’s a good habit to get into to eat what you want, when you want, and to think about all the food that you consume rather than just unconsciously consuming food without awareness or control.